siddhartha-kar/tcga-imputation/README.md

 ---

-Right hand side of the same page > File Name > click any file name > Download button at the bottom of new page that opens up > download and extract the tar.gz file and go two levels into the directory and extract the mage-tab tar.gz file.
+Right hand side of the same page > File Name > click any file name > Download button (under the "Metadata Files" section) at the bottom of new page that opens up > download and extract the tar.gz file and go two levels into the directory and extract the mage-tab tar.gz file.
 In it you will find the sdrf file, which is cancer specific.

 ### **ancestry file**